micmejia/bible-dump/AMPC/Luke/Luke 20.md

-He said to them, Then render to Caesar the things that are Caesar's, [^m]and to God the things that are God's.
+He said to them, Then render to Caesar the things that are Caesar's, and to God the things that are God's.